chrisl8/Witchazzan/README.md

 ## Deploying Code in Production
 ### Initial setup
 NOTE: Webpack does pretty much all of its work in RAM, which means that for a site with a lot of assets it can use up a lot of memory just to build the site. if you keep getting "killed" when you run `npm run build` on a low cost virtual host, check how much memory it has.
-If it is equal to ro less than 1GB, you may need to increase it to reliably run webpack.
+If it is equal to ro less than 1GB, you may need to increase it or alternatively [create a swap file](https://www.digitalocean.com/community/tutorials/how-to-add-swap-space-on-ubuntu-20-04) to reliably run webpack (`npm run build`).

 The production server must have a recent LTS version of Node.js installed.
 `node -v`